 - Hold, participate and/or fund community events, such as Week of the Young Child, Annual Child Care Fair, Bike Rodeos and more

-- Promote volunteerism by delivering VolunteerMT.org to engage individuals and teams to give their time and talent to deliver educational activities (literacy kids, reading mentors , etc.)
+- Promote volunteerism by delivering VolunteerMT.org to engage individuals and teams to give their time and talent to deliver educational activities (literacy kits, reading mentors , etc.)

-- In Gallatin County there are one to two year wait lists for child care.
+- Our community has a 41% shortage in licensed child care with one to two year wait lists for child care.